Save big (up to $1,875) on small business tools with our free membership, business.com+

 There are no federal laws that govern bullying specifically.
 However, if the target is part of a protected group, bullying may be considered harassment and illegal under anti-discrimination laws.

-How do you identify workplace bullying?
+How do you identify bullying at work?

 Workplace bullying can present itself in many forms, so it’s important to be on the lookout for a variety of unacceptable behavior that may occur throughout your workforce.
 Educate yourself and your team about which types of actions and behaviors are considered workplace bullying.